|Nutritional Guidelines (per serving)|

 Place the crescents on a baking sheet and bake for about 15 minutes.
 The edges of the cookies should just be golden.
 Do not let the entire cookie get brown.
 They should remain pale and just be baked through.

-While the cookies are still warm, dip the tops in confectioners' sugar or vanilla sugar and place on a rack to cool completely.
+While the cookies are still warm, dip the tops in powdered sugar or vanilla sugar and place on a rack to cool completely.
 Store in a dry container with a tight-fitting lid.
-This is how they are stored in Germany.
 In a sealed container, they will store for weeks.